skip to main content

 We’ll share details on how to calculate your MAGI in a bit.
 But first, you can use the chart below to determine your Roth IRA eligibility for the 2022 and 2023 tax years.

-As you can see, Roth IRA income limits increased from 2022 to 2023 for most filing statuses.
-That’s not the only limit that increased—for the 2023 tax year, the IRS increased the IRA contribution limit from $6,000 to $6,500 ($7,500 for participants 50 and older).
+For the 2024 tax year, the IRS increased the IRA contribution limit from $6,500 to $7,000 ($8,000 for participants 50 and older).

 Read more: What the 2023 IRA Contribution Limit Increase Means for You

-Simply put, MAGI is an IRS calculation used to determine eligibility for not only Roth IRA contributions but also certain tax deductions and credits.
+MAGI is an IRS calculation used to determine eligibility for not only Roth IRA contributions but also certain tax deductions and credits.

 To calculate your MAGI, first, you need to calculate your gross income and your adjusted gross income (AGI).
 Generally, a person’s MAGI will be close in value to their AGI.
 However, the exact relationship between the two numbers will depend on a person’s unique circumstances and the deductions they’re eligible for.

-Step 1: Calculate Your Gross Income
+Step 1: Calculate your gross income.

 To calculate your gross income, add all money you earned during a particular year, without tax deductions.
 Gross income includes: